Hertucktor/magicTG-Archive-API/README.md

 API | Database | Backend | Frontend :   https://github.com/Hertucktor & Android App: https://github.com/HimeUrikohime

 ##Overview - What is this project about?
-This Project will make storing digital copies of your favorite Magic: The Gathering cards as easy as opening a new booster pack.
+This Project will make storing digital copies of Magic: The Gathering cards as easy as opening a new booster pack.
 You will be able to store your own collection of mtg cards and build decks with these cards and share your collection information with your friends.

 ##How does it work (an abbreviation)